 9. Book-End or Door Stopper

-A large river rock can be painted in vibrant colors and some metallic for extra wow factor.
-This very simple gift can easily made by little kids and make a BIG impression.
+A large river rock can be painted in vibrant colors and some metallic for extra WOW factor.
+This very simple gift can be easily made by little kids and make a BIG impression.

 It is a good idea to take a piece of felt and glue it to the bottom so as to not scratch the floor or shelf.

 Dad loves the one Katherine made as a gift for his brand new detached office.